3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 * [How to Setup Windows 10 IoT Core on Dragonboard](http://www.96boards.org/forums/topic/windows-10/)

+**Q: Is this it?
+There are no other frequently-asked-questions?**

+This is all we've come up with for the DragonBoard 410c.
+However if you browse over to [the General forum](http://www.96boards.org/forums/forum/general/) you'll find a FAQ covering questions of a general nature.
+That includes questions about the 96Boards project, as well as technical questions whose answers apply to more than one board.

 # Bubblegum-96 FAQ

 **Q: Where is the documentation for the Bubblegum-96?**